-1.1.
+- 1.1.
 The Energy Market Authority ("EMA") implemented vesting contracts on 1 Jan 2004.
 The objective of the vesting regime is to enhance economic efficiency in the electricity market by mitigating the exercise of market power by the generation companies ("gencos").
 The vesting contracts mandate a specified amount of electricity (viz. the vesting contract level) to be hedged at a specified price (viz. the vesting contract price).
-This removes the incentives for gencos to withhold their generation capacity to sustain inefficient spot prices in the wholesale electricity market.
+This removes the incentives for gencos to withhold their generation capacity to sustain inefficient spot prices in the wholesale electricity market. - 1.2.

-1.2.
 The vesting contract price is set based on the long run marginal cost ("LRMC") of the most efficient generation technology that accounts for at least 25% of the system demand in Singapore.
 The most efficient technology at present is the F-class combined cycle gas turbine ("CCGT").
-EMA reviews and determines the vesting contract price parameters biennially or when necessary in accordance with the published EMA's Procedures for Calculating the Components of the Vesting Contracts ("Procedures").

-1.3.
-EMA appointed WSP Consultancy Pte Ltd ("WSP") and KPMG Singapore ("KPMG") ("Consultants") to review the LRMC parameters for setting the vesting contract price for 2021 and 2022.
-On 30 July 2020, EMA issued a Consultation Paper to seek comments on the Consultants' draft reports setting out their assessment of the financial and technical parameters.
-The Consultants' responses to the comments received are set out in Annex 3.
-A summary of the Consultants' assessment of the financial and technical parameters are set out in the sections below, and the Consultant's reports are attached at Annex 1 and Annex 2.
+EMA reviews and determines the vesting contract price parameters biennially or when necessary in accordance with the published EMA's Procedures for Calculating the Components of the Vesting Contracts ("Procedures"). - 1.3.
+EMA has appointed WSP Consultancy Pte Ltd ("WSP") and KPMG Singapore ("KPMG") ("Consultants") to review the LRMC parameters for setting the vesting contract price for 2021 and 2022.
+The review also covers the escalation factors to be used to update in 2021 and 2022 the capital cost and/or overhead cost parameters for setting the vesting contract price for 2022 and 2023 respectively. - 1.4 EMA conducted two rounds of consultation with the industry.
+On 30 September 2020, EMA issued a Draft Determination Paper to seek comments on the Consultants' draft final reports taking into account the industry comments received from the first round of consultation issued on 30 Jul 2020. - 1.5 EMA has taken into account the comments received from the second round of consultation and makes the Final Determination as set out below.
+The Consultant's final reports are attached at Annex 1 and Annex 2, and the Consultant's/EMA's responses to the comments are set out in Annex 3.

-2. CONSULTANTS' ASSESSMENT OF THE FINANCIAL PARAMETERS
+2. EMA'S FINAL DETERMINATION ON THE FINANCIAL PARAMETERS FOR SETTING VESTING PRICE FOR 2021 - 2022